niceyeti/CharGrams/README.md

 Such analyses can be freakishly effective for ciphers with poorly chosen padding and obfuscation schemes, and poor foresight about chosen-plaintexts.

+TODO:
+-gzip the n-gram files into archives to reduce their size, and just use py modules to decompress before reading the files
+-Merge n-gram learning models into this repo